-Services that are covered for you What you must pay when you get these services

-Medical nutrition therapy

-This benefit is for people with diabetes, renal (kidney) disease (but not on dialysis), or after a kidney transplant when referred by your doctor.
+What you must pay when you Services that are covered for you get these services Medical nutrition therapy There is no coinsurance, copayment, or deductible for This benefit is for people with diabetes, renal (kidney) members eligible for Medicaredisease (but not on dialysis), or after a kidney transplant covered medical nutrition when referred by your doctor. therapy services.
 We cover 3 hours of one-on-one counseling services during your first year that you receive medical nutrition therapy services under Medicare (this includes our plan, any other Medicare Advantage plan, or Original Medicare), and 2 hours each year after that.
 If your condition, treatment, or diagnosis changes, you may be able to receive more hours of treatment with a physician's referral.
 A physician must prescribe these services and renew their referral yearly if your treatment is needed into the next calendar year.

-There is no coinsurance, copayment, or deductible for members eligible for Medicare-covered medical nutrition therapy services.
+Medicare Diabetes Prevention Program (MDPP) There is no coinsurance, copayment, or deductible for the MDPP services will be covered for eligible Medicare MDPP benefit. beneficiaries under all Medicare health plans.
+MDPP is a structured health behavior change intervention that provides practical training in long-term dietary change, increased physical activity, and problem-solving strategies for overcoming challenges to sustaining weight